 Ans.
 The participants are drawn mostly from English-speaking international schools.
 Roughly one quarter of participating schools are from Shanghai itself, with many others from elsewhere in China.
-More than half of participating schools for CISSMUN VIII came from other countries, including the United States, Honduras, Sweden, Myanmar, Germany, Nigeria, South Africa, Japan, Korea, Ecuador, India, the UAE, Singapore, Hong Kong, Taiwan, Thailand, Turkey and Vietnam.
+In recent years, more than half of participating schools for CISSMUN have come from from other countries, including the United States, Mexico, Honduras, Iran, Sweden, Myanmar, Germany, Nigeria, South Africa, Japan, Korea, Ecuador, India, the UAE, Singapore, Hong Kong, Taiwan, Thailand, Turkey and Vietnam.

 Q. Does the conference have a website?

 Q. What are the committees and topics for CISSMUN X?

 Ans.
-The committees and topics for the conference can be found on the CISSMUN website under the CISSMUN IX tab.
+The committees and topics for the conference can be found on the CISSMUN website under the CISSMUN X tab.

 Q. How do schools register to take part?